ohhsodead/FileMasta/README.md

 <br />

 ## What is OpenTheatre?
-OpenTheatre is a search engine that indexes open web directories to scrape movies, series, anime, subtitles and torrents files from all around the Internet.
+OpenTheatre is a search engine designed to index open web directories hosted all round the web to scrape movies, series, anime, subtitles and torrents.

 ## Some features available
 - Simple interface and background threads for the best performance
 - Web crawler returning over 50,000 movies, series, anime, subtitles and torrents
 - Search movies by people, years and genre
 - Filter files by format, host and sort alphabetically
-- Support for external players (Currently includes WMP, MPC & VLC.
-Open for requests!)
+- Support for external players (Currently includes WMP, MPC & VLC - Open for requests)
 - Simple client for direct downloads
 - Collects metadata from OMDb API & Popcorn Time API
 - Local database updating every 12 hours